 The main difference between a travel insurance policy for two people and purchasing two single policies is the costs involved.
 Couples are likely to save money and time by choosing one inclusive policy, rather than two separate policies.

-Depending on what level of cover and insurance provider you choose, selecting a couples travel insurance policy may ease the burden of having two separate policies.
+Depending on what level of cover and insurance provider you choose, selecting travel insurance for couples may ease the burden of having two separate policies.
 You can both know exactly what you’re covered for, and there will be no surprises if you need to make a claim overseas.

 While having the appropriate level of cover for you and your travelling companion is a step in the right direction, there are some exclusions you should be aware of when taking out travel insurance for couples.
 Similar to other policies, some activities and circumstances may affect your cover.
 As such, reading and understanding your PDS to know exactly what you are and aren’t covered for is essential.

-You should also be aware that pre-existing medical conditions can impact the cost of your desired insurance cover.
-Couples should always disclose a pre-existing medical condition to their insurer, who will decide whether they can cover your condition.
+You should also be aware that pre-existing medical conditions can impact the outcome of your claim.
+Both members of the couple should always disclose any pre-existing conditions to their insurer, who will decide whether they can cover the condition, potentially for an extra premium.

 Not necessarily.
 In most cases, travel insurance can be purchased for family members or friends travelling together, provided they have the same itinerary.
 In cases where travel insurance for couples isn’t available, you may be able to take out a group insurance policy.